 Students can participate in either their grade level or higher, never a lower grade level.

-Strong students are encourage to participate in a higher level.
+Strong students are encouraged to participate at a higher level.

 Try out previous contests first to decide in which grade level to participate.